 - Later in response to blocking logging, Hayes boasted, “We have raised sixteen million dollars in just a few weeks to preserve 25,000 acres of forest and not one of the donors will ever go there.”
 (They bought rights to logging, to obstruct logging).
 The results?
 Seven years later this forest burned to the ground (causing far more pollution and CO2 than logging), because there was no logging interest culling the trees, or paying to maintain the forrest.
 Big forestry harvests private forests instead.

-My Uncle was a gay card-carrying-Communist: seriously, he'd take out his Communist card and show anyone.
+Sierra Club - My Uncle was a gay card-carrying-Communist: seriously, he'd take out his Communist card and show anyone.
 He was also a fan of the Sierra Club.
-I learned early in my youth that this coupling was not an exception but more the norm.
-It turns out if you hate civilization and you want to slow it's development, then putting the government in charge of everything (means of production, land, breeding, etc), is a great way to stunt that development so environmental groups and Communism go hand in hand.
+I learned early in my youth that this coupling of far-left movements was not the exception but more the norm.
+It turns out if you hate civilization, and you want to slow it's development, then putting the government in charge of everything (means of production, land, breeding, etc), is a great way to stunt that development.
+So environmental groups and Communism go hand in hand.

 - 1970 -, Walter Cronkite, Video of first Earth Day, tries to spin the lack of attendance of mostly spoiled white kids as some significant event: https://www.youtube.com/watch?time_continue=23&v=WbwC281uzUs